tristan-white/tristan-white.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
-title: Hello! 👋
+title: Hello! 👋 I'm Tristan, nice to meet you.
 icon: fas fa-info-circle
 order: 4
 ---

-I'm Tristan, nice to meet you!

 I came across a [book](https://youtu.be/vyVpRiqOvt4?t=93) in 2022 that convinced me of the merit of [showing your work](https://youtu.be/vyVpRiqOvt4?t=91).
 Shortly thereafter, I created this website to document my thoughts so that I (and perhaps others) may benefit from them in the future.